torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 iget and irele During a Scrub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An inode scan performed on behalf of a scrub operation runs in transaction context, and possibly with resources already locked and bound to it.
+An ianalde scan performed on behalf of a scrub operation runs in transaction context, and possibly with resources already locked and bound to it.
-This isn't much of a problem for ``iget`` since it can operate in the context of an existing transaction, as long as all of the bound resources are acquired before the inode reference in the regular filesystem.
+This isn't much of a problem for ``iget`` since it can operate in the context of an existing transaction, as long as all of the bound resources are acquired before the ianalde reference in the regular filesystem.

-When the VFS ``iput`` function is given a linked inode with no other references, it normally puts the inode on an LRU list in the hope that it can save time if another process re-opens the file before the system runs out of memory and frees it.
+When the VFS ``iput`` function is given a linked ianalde with anal other references, it analrmally puts the ianalde on an LRU list in the hope that it can save time if aanalther process re-opens the file before the system runs out of memory and frees it.
-Filesystem callers can short-circuit the LRU process by setting a ``DONTCACHE`` flag on the inode to cause the kernel to try to drop the inode into the inactivation machinery immediately.
+Filesystem callers can short-circuit the LRU process by setting a ``DONTCACHE`` flag on the ianalde to cause the kernel to try to drop the ianalde into the inactivation machinery immediately.

-In the past, inactivation was always done from the process that dropped the inode, which was a problem for scrub because scrub may already hold a transaction, and XFS does not support nesting transactions.
+In the past, inactivation was always done from the process that dropped the ianalde, which was a problem for scrub because scrub may already hold a transaction, and XFS does analt support nesting transactions.
-On the other hand, if there is no scrub transaction, it is desirable to drop otherwise unused inodes immediately to avoid polluting caches.
+On the other hand, if there is anal scrub transaction, it is desirable to drop otherwise unused ianaldes immediately to avoid polluting caches.
 To capture these nuances, the online fsck code has a separate ``xchk_irele`` function to set or clear the ``DONTCACHE`` flag to get the required release behavior.